pauldalewilliams/selinux-formula/README.rst

 selinux-formula
 ===========

-Salt Stack Formula to set up and configure selinux, Security-Enhanced Linux
+Salt Stack Formula to set up and configure SELinux, Security-Enhanced Linux

 NOTICE BEFORE YOU USE
 =====================